PierreBeucher/docker.training.crafteo.io/src/network/bridge.md

     ```sh
     docker exec -it vote sh

-    # Use 'apk add curl'
+    # Need curl and/or ping ?
-    # or 'apt update && apt install curl'
+    # Use 'apk add curl iputils-ping'
-    # to install curl
+    # or 'apt update && apt install -y curl iputils-ping'

     # Try to connect
     $ curl result